juanpablopv/juanpablopv.github.io/_posts/2015-12-06-libre-software-public-sector-south-america.md

 This work is dedicated to the libre software community and specially to those who believe that libre knowledge is a tool for social change, for a better world!

->*‘If you want to accomplish something in the world, idealism is not enough – you need to choose a method that works to achieve the goal’*
+<center><i>‘If you want to accomplish something in the world, idealism is not enough – you need to choose a method that works to achieve the goal’*
- Richard Stallman
+ Richard Stallman</i></center>